freezer333/biotools/README.md

 You can create indexes on any commonly searched attributes to support your projects.

-# Step 9:  Serving your data
+# Step 10:  Serving your data

 The easiest way to start all the services/tools is to simply type

 ```
 $ ./biotools start
 ```
 As long as you have Mongodb (mongod), supervisor, and python3 installed and on your path, this script will start up the services for you.
-Note - prior to running this scrip, MongoDB shouldn't be running...
+Note - prior to running this script, MongoDB shouldn't be running...

 If you do not have supervisor installed, type `$sudo npm install -g supervisor` before running the biotools startup script.